 Use warm white for the frosting.

-a bit of shading of tan to show the swirls in the frosting.
-I do this by dipping my paint brush in the warm white then sideloading my brush with the tan and lightly follow where the swirls should be.
+Shade the swirls in the frosting with a bit of tan.
+To do this dip the paint brush in the warm white then sideloading the brush with the tan and lightly follow where the swirls should be.
 You will need to look at your pattern as your lines may be obscured by the base coat of warm white.
 You can keep the pattern attached to your board and bring it down again and lightly trace the lines again but be very soft, you don’t want the pattern lines to show thru your paint.

-I take a rag and touch it in some water so it is damp, tap it in a dark color like black or burnt umber and rub a bit out, then I rub the rag with my finger along the edge of the sign for a bit of aging.
+To age the edge of the sign, take a rag and touch it in some water so it is damp, tap it in a dark color like black or burnt umber and rub a bit out, then rub the rag with a finger along the edge of the sign.
+This will not be even, press harder in some areas to make it darker and light in others.

 Now sit back and enjoy your work.